mileweb/docs-content-hdt/en/docs/portal/transports/show-history.md

 1. In the prompt Change History window, select the versions you would like to compare and click **Compare Selected Versions**.
 ![null](</docs/resources/images/transports/show-history-2.png>)

-2. In the prompt Compare window, you can view the highlighted differences or switch between the versions you selected by clicking the versions drop-down box.
+2. In the prompt Compare window, you can compare the configurations between the versions you picked from the versions drop-down box.
+The differences are highlighted in color.
 ![null](</docs/resources/images/transports/show-history-3.png>)

 ## Roll back